iilab/openmentoring-content/en/topics/practice-1-emergencies/5-ddos/3-13-learn.md

 Who built your website?
 Are they available to help?
 <br>
 Who is your web hosting provider?
 This is the company that provides the server where your website lives.
-If you do not know, you can use a tool like this to help.
 <br>
 Do you have your account log in details for this hosting provider?
 <br>